 If you missed yesterday’s Wall Street Journal article by Doug Ramsey on Willis Conover, you should read it.
 The article is part of a campaign to get Mr. Conover on a U.S. postage stamp.

-There was one passage from the article that stuck out to me, as anyone who knows me or knows the book I am writing (it’s nearly finished, by the way) would know it would.
+One passage from the article stuck out to me, as anyone who knows me or knows the book I am writing (it’s nearly finished, by the way) would know it would.
 Here is the sentence:

 But thanks to the Smith-Mundt Act of 1948, which forbids the VOA from broadcasting within the U.S., only Americans who snagged VOA shortwave signals directed overseas knew Conover’s programs.

 Such is the conventional wisdom about the Smith-Mundt Act of 1948.
-Mr. Ramsey is mostly accurate, but there is a back story that has been hidden or forgotten for decades.
+Mr. Ramsey is mostly accurate, but a back story has been hidden or forgotten for decades.

 While VOA was neither configured nor tasked with targeting audiences inside the United States, there was still a good number of regular domestic listeners to VOA.
 However, ‘forbid’ is not accurate (to be clear, Mr. Ramsey is entirely excused here to use the language).
 First, there was a non-compete (which also served as a sunset) clause in Smith-Mundt: The government was to defer to private media whenever possible and to reduce activities when commercial media was deemed to be doing an adequate job.
 The U.S. market certainly had sufficient media, so VOA wasn’t needed.

-Fourth, and related to the above, Congress originally wanted all VOA programming translated into English, but when State pointed out that such an effort would be massive and require a lot of people, and thus a lot of money, Congress demurred and went with making it available on demand to whoever wanted it.
+Fourth, and related to the above, Congress originally wanted all VOA programming translated into English.
+Still, when State pointed out that such an effort would be massive and require a lot of people, and, thus a lot of money, Congress demurred and went with making it available on demand to whoever wanted it.

 Fifth, and here’s the best part, the re-interpretation that Smith-Mundt blocked VOA, and other activities of USIA, stems not just from the non-compete with domestic media clause, but also from from some Members of Congress who opposed the whole VOA and similar information programs, most notable of these was Senator Fulbright.